Desert View Scenic Drive

 Navajo Point

 Navajo Point is just a few minutes drive west of Desert View Point.
 Parking is located next to the rim off of East Rim Drive.
 It features great views of the Watchtower and panoramic views to the west.
 Navajo is the highest point along the South Rim at almost 7,500 feet of elevation.
-It is the perfect spot to have an early morning picnic breakfast and you enjoy a gorgeous sunrise.
+It is a perfect spot for an early morning picnic breakfast while enjoying a gorgeous sunrise.

 Lipan Point captures some of the most breathtaking views of the Canyon.
 A full visual feast for the eyes.
 Look west and see Seventy Five Mile Creek as it winds its way to the Colorado River.
 You can see Temple Butte and Chuar Butte where the collision of two commercial planes took place in 1958.
 This is an ideal place to watch the sunset over the west horizons.